 Flexible work arrangements can take a number of different forms:

 - Compressed workweek — Under this arrangement, employees work the normal number of hours but complete those hours in fewer than five days.
 The most common variation of the compressed workweek is the so-called 4/10, in which employees work four 10-hour days instead of five eight-hour days.
-Employees often appreciate this arrangement as it provides an extra day at home, thus improving work-life balance — a topic explored further in the Robert Half report, The Secrets of the Happiest Companies and Employees.
+Employees often appreciate this arrangement as it provides an extra day at home, thus improving work-life balance.

-- Permanent part-time arrangements — The hours for these alternative work arrangements usually vary from 20 to 29 hours per week, with employees sometimes given the right to decide which days they work and how long they work on those days.
+- Less than 40 hours — For employees who want to work limited hours, the workweek will usually vary from 20 to 29 hours, with employees sometimes given the right to decide what days they will work and how long they'll work on those days.
 The key attraction of this arrangement is that the employees may be entitled to company benefits, albeit on a prorated basis.

 Employees can become very invested in alternative work arrangements that they may not be able to work out with another employer.
 Take advantage of this work-life balance approach to build employee loyalty and job satisfaction and to promote a happier work environment.